tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 A voting round is a round where, **before** any action, all players will be asked to vote as described in the game's rules.

-According to the definition of the rounds, no other action can be taken at during a voting round, as a round passes when applying the result of a voting round.
+According to the definition of the rounds, no other actions can be taken during a voting round, as a round passes when applying the result of a voting round.

 #### Cheater